hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 ### Present Proof Ack

 A message from the verifier to the prover that the `Present Proof` protocol was completed successfully and is now in the `done` state.
 The message is an adopted `ack` from the [RFC 0015 acks protocol](../0015-acks/README.md).
-The definition of "successful" from a business sense is up to the verifier.
+The definition of "successful" from a business sense is up to the verifier

 ### Present Proof Problem Report